adacon-norway/adacon/speakers/nora-tessem.md

 twitter: NoraTSM
 linkedIn: nora-tessem
 gitHub: Noratsm
+pronouns: they/them/she/her
 events:
   - 2023
+  - 2024
 ---

-Nora is a fullstack developer, that dreams of big data and great user experiences.
-In 2015 she co-founded the Oslo Kodeklubb and has been a part of the task force of Lær Kidsa Koding since.
-She is currently a consultant at Embriq, where she has gotten the chance to do quite a lot of database related work on in-house projects in the energy sector.
+Nora loves music, coffee, plants, and databases—perhaps in that order.
+She founded and organized the Oslo Code Club during her university years and even taught coding to children in Perugia, Italy, without knowing a word of Italian.
+These days, she’s busy bringing smart meter data to the cloud.
+For this year's presentation she's looking back at a past project; creating a Swiss Army knife of a simulation tool for power grid planners.